-Immediately after the Size integer, the next 4 bytes store an integer that specifies the number of bytes of each channel sample.
+After the Channel Number, the next 4 bytes store the Sample Stride, which is an integer that specifies the number of bytes of each channel sample.
 This must be 4 for 32-bit floating point, or 8 for 64-bit floating point.
-We refer to this as the Sample Stride.

-The next 8 bytes after the Sample Stride is an unsigned
+The next 8 bytes after the Color Transformation Type is an unsigned

 Other Compression Type numbers are reserved for compression methods that are not yet supported.

-If the Compression Type integer is 0x005A4201010000 (Zebra), the Data of the Channel Block consists of a lossless Zebra compression stream.
-That will be discussed in the Zebra compression page.
+If the Compression Type integer is 0x5A425200020000 (Zebra), the Data of the Channel Block consists of a lossless Zebra Compression Stream.
+That will be discussed in the Zebra Compression page.

-If the Compression Type integer is 0x5A465001010000 (ZFP), the Data of the Channel Block consists of a lossy ZFP compression stream.
-That will be discussed in the ZFP compression page.
+If the Compression Type integer is 0x535A4D00020000 (SZMOD), the Data of the Channel Block is a lossy SZMod Compression Stream.
+That will be discussed in the SZMOD page.

-If the Compression Type integer is 0x4A324B01010000 (J2K), the Data of the Channel Block consists of a lossy J2K compression stream.
-That will be discussed in the J2K compression page.
+If the Compression Type integer is 0x50504E00020000 (Porcupine), the Data of the Channel Block consists of a lossless Porcupine (PPN) Compression Stream.
+That will be discussed in the Porcupine Compression page.

 Immediately after the Data (after the compressed data stream), the last 4 bytes of the Channel Block store 0x45434200 (ASCII string ECB\0) as the end-of-channel-block marker.